Nonparametric Inference for Balance in Signed Networks: Simulation Studies

 \subsection{Varying Degree of Balance}

 Finally, we investigate the performance of our inference method across various extent of balance.
-To this end, we generate networks with $n=160$ nodes from the graphon model defined by $s_n G(x,y;\alpha)=1/(1+exp(\alpha\cdot(x-0.4)(y-0.4))$.
-Here, $\alpha$ controls the overall degree of balance.
+To this end, we generate networks with $n=160$ nodes from the graphon model defined by $s_n G(x,y;\beta)=1/(1+\exp(\beta (x-0.4)(y-0.4))$.
+Here, $\beta$ controls the overall degree of balance.

-Specifically, when $\alpha=0$, each edge is equally likely to be positive or negative, considered as a balance-free case.
-As $\alpha$ approaches infinity, the edge signs follow a block model with membership probabilities $\pi=(0.4, 0.6)$.
+Specifically, when $\beta=0$, each edge is equally likely to be positive or negative, considered as a balance-free case.
+As $\beta$ approaches infinity, the edge signs follow a block model with membership probabilities $\pi=(0.4, 0.6)$.
 In particular, edges tend to have positive signs within blocks and negative signs between them, leading to balanced triangles.
-Therefore, a larger $\alpha$ corresponds to a greater degree of balance.
+Therefore, a larger $\beta$ corresponds to a greater degree of balance.

-We vary $\alpha$ from $\{20,50,100,200,400\}$, with the proportion of balanced triangles increasing from $59.0\%$ to $92.6\%$.
-The proportion of each type of triangle is provided in Figure~S4, showing an increase in balanced triangles (types 1 and 3) and a decrease in unbalanced triangles (types 2 and 4).
+We vary $\beta$ from $\{20,50,100,200,400\}$, with the proportion of balanced triangles increasing from $59.0\%$ to $92.6\%$.
+The proportion of each type of triangle is provided in Figure~\ref{fig:balance_summary}, showing an increase in balanced triangles (types 1 and 3) and a decrease in unbalanced triangles (types 2 and 4).
 As indicated in Figure~\ref{fig.balance}, our method consistently maintains proper coverage proportions across varying extent of balance.
-Notably, when $\alpha$ is large, \textit{i.e.}, a great extent of balance is present, our method achieves more stable coverage proportion compared to both the normal approximation and the resampling method.
+Notably, when $\beta$ is large, \textit{i.e.}, a great extent of balance is present, our method achieves more stable coverage proportion compared to both the normal approximation and the resampling method.
+We further examine the behavior of coverage in more extreme regimes of balance and network density in the Supplementary Materials~\ref{sec: full simulation results}, where we clarify the source of the downward trends observed in some settings.